NitcanKen/auto-submit/README.md

 ## Installation

 ### Step 1: Download the Extension
 Download this repo from github.
-Make sure you have the `auto-8am-submit` folder on your computer (NOT ZIP!!!).
+Make sure you have the `auto-submit-main` folder on your computer (NOT ZIP!!!).
+**Remember YOUR FOLDER LOCATION**
+Something like: C:\Users\asdzx\Downloads\auto-submit-main

 ### Step 2: Open Chrome Extensions Page
 1. Open Google Chrome